rust-lang/rfcs/text/0000-placement-by-return.md

 * Constants and dereferencing constants (as shown above).
 These are desugared by yielding the layout of the literal and returning the literal by copying it.
 * Directly returning the value of another function that also returns the same unsized type.
 These are desugared by forwarding, as shown above with `function_that_calls_my_function`.
-* [RFC 1909](https://github.com/rust-lang/rfcs/blob/master/text/1909-unsized-rvalues.md) variable-length array literals.
-These are desugared by yielding the length variable, and returned by writing the value repeatedly though ptr offsets and ptr write.
 * Unsized coersions.
 These are desugared by storing the sized type as function state, yielding the layout of the sized type, and returning by copying.
+* Variable-length array literals, similar to those in [RFC 1909](https://github.com/rust-lang/rfcs/blob/master/text/1909-unsized-rvalues.md).
+These are desugared by yielding the length variable, then returning the payload through ptr offsets and ptr writes.
 * Blocks, unsafe blocks, and branches that have acceptable expressions in their tail position.

 As is typical for generators, these functions may need to be desugared into simple "state machines" if they return branches or have more than one exit point.